Kendall Jenner’s New Boyfriend Is A$AP Rocky? Onlooker Says, ‘They’re Together’ As A Coachella Couple

 Are they certainly making it official?
 We hope so as Kendall’s presence at the Coachella fest marks her first public appearance after the release of her controversial Pepsi commercial ad.
 Nevertheless, the 21-year-old model seems to be all smiles when she’s beside Rocky.
 And it was clearly shown when Jenner supported him during his gig at #WeedMapsOasis.

-Although the supermodel and the rapper arrived and left, separately, the source said that Kendall went to the event just to see him perform and even asked organizers for his whereabouts.
+Although the supermodel and the rapper arrived and left separately, the source said that Kendall went to the event just to see him perform and even asked organizers for his whereabouts.
 Aww, we see a loyal girlfriend in Kendall if they do get together.

 One partygoer spilled details of Rocky and Kendall’s activities during the concert, “They were super cozy and super close.
-She rapped along to lyrics as the DJ played his song ‘F***kin Problems’.
+She rapped along to lyrics as the DJ played his song ‘F***kin Problems.’
 She took his Gucci sunglasses off at one point and put them on herself.
 She sat next to him the whole time.”

 Kendall and Rocky are excited to share the news with the public

-Kendall Jenner might be dating A$AP Rocky as an insider close to the Keeping Up With The Kardashians star revealed, “It’s pretty obvious that Kendall is crazy about him.
+Kendall Jenner might be dating A$AP Rocky as an insider close to the Keeping Up With the Kardashians star revealed, “It’s pretty obvious that Kendall is crazy about him.
 She looked so proud when he was on stage, and it was clear she wanted everyone in the place to know they were together.”

-On day 2, things seemed to be getting more intimate with the duo.
+On day two, things seemed to be getting more intimate with the duo.
 A$AP Rocky was set to perform at the #WeedMapsOasis party together with Brass Knuckles, West Coast Cure, FlavRX and Nameless Genetics at Indio, California.
-The reality star grace the event with a posse and the two seems to enjoy playing around while waiting at the backstage.
+The reality star graced the event with a posse, and the two seemed to enjoy playing around while waiting backstage.
+“They were all over each other,” says an eyewitness.
+After his gig, A$AP was spotted planting a big kiss on her.

 “They were all over each other,” says an eyewitness.
 After his gig, A$AP was spotted planting a big kiss on her.

 4/15/17: Kendall and A$AP Rocky at Coachella Day 2 (via @stephhhbolton) pic.twitter.com/TlCz22BPkM